All changes (with exception of new programs) currently submitted will be effective for the 2018-19 Catalog.

 - Writing Intensive courses – Sent to Reading and Writing Board

 - Service Learning courses – Sent to Provost Office

 - Undergraduate Research courses – Sent to Director of Undergraduate Research

-University-Wide Information & Resources: See for links to CourseLeaf systems and quick reference guides.
+University-Wide Information & Resources: Links to CourseLeaf systems and associated quick reference guides.